 NO!
-It is very important that the supervisor and the student monitor the earnings of the students so that they do not earn over their awarded amount.
-In some cases students may be able to increase their awards.
-To find out if their FWS eligibility could be increased they would have to make an appointment with the Financial Aid Office to review their financial aid eligibility.
+It is very important that the supervisor and the student monitor the earnings of the students so that they do not earn over their eligibility amount.
+In some cases students may be able to increase their eligibility.
+To find out if their FWS eligibility could be increased they contact the Financial Aid Office to review their financial aid eligibility.

-Your FWS award is listed on your award notification (that you view via Web Services).
-At Castleton University new incoming students are awarded up to $1500 for the academic year, $750 for the fall semester and $750 for the spring semester.
+Your FWS amount is listed on your financial aid notification (that you view via the Portal).
+At Castleton University new incoming students are eligible up to $1500 for the academic year, $750 for the fall semester and $750 for the spring semester.
 This will allow new students to work an average of 5-6 hours per week each semester depending on their rate of pay.
-Returning students are awarded up to $2000 per academic year, $1000 for the fall semester and $1000 for the spring semester, allowing them to work 7-8 hours per week.
-Castleton University offers these awards based on financial need and the availability of Federal funds.
+Returning students are eligible up to $2000 per academic year, $1000 for the fall semester and $1000 for the spring semester, allowing them to work 7-8 hours per week.
+Castleton University offers these funds based on financial need and the availability of federal funds.

 At Castleton University, students must apply for Federal Financial Aid every year by submitting the Free Application For Federal Student Aid (FAFSA).
-Federal Work-Study is awarded by the Financial Aid Office based on need.
+Federal Work-Study is eligibility is determined by the Financial Aid Office based on need.

 At Castleton University the Federal Work-Study program is administered by the Financial Aid Office.
 However, it is the responsibility of the students and the supervisors along with the Financial Aid Office to monitor earnings.
 If students have questions regarding their work study eligibility, they should contact the Financial Aid Office.